Flow Access

 |

 For basic authentication and API keys, you will only have access to the auto-generated string once.
-Make sure you copy it somewhere, or select the save button ( If you misplace a service account’s credentials, you can generate new ones.
-Select the edit button ( |
+Make sure to copy it or select the save button ( If you misplace a service account’s credentials, you can generate new ones.
+Select the service account name, then select Reset Credential. |

 After you select the Create button, the service account is created immediately.